Arne-Sandberg/labs/README.md

 # MakerBot Labs

-Technical documentation and utilities for developers to extend the capabilities of MakerBot Desktop 3D Printers.
+Technical documentation and utilities for developers to extend the capabilities of MakerBot 3D printing solutions.

 For more information, see the [MakerBot Labs](http://makerbot.com/labs) website.